 Promoting brands in niche markets: an example

-Think of the services of well-known bankruptcy trustee Alan Farber.
-He is a professional that you hope that you’ll never need.
-The general public is not interested in his services, and cannot be persuaded otherwise.
+For example, just think of the services of a bankruptcy trustee.
+They are professionals that you hope that you’ll never need.
+The general public is not interested in their services, and cannot be persuaded otherwise.

 Conclusion: if your organization operates in a niche and the marketing budget is a constraint, common sense and real-life experience show that a targeted brand advertising campaign is much more efficient in terms of generating brand uplift, sales, and revenue.